davidski/collector/README.md

 ## Basic Flow

 See the [package website](https://collector.tidyrisk.org) for reference.
-While long form vignettes need to be created, the basic flow for preparing for interviews with your SMEs, processing the results, and generating parameters for simulation via [evaluator](https://evaluator.tidyrisk.org) is:
+The basic flow for preparing for interviews with your SMEs, processing the results, and generating parameters for simulation via [evaluator](https://evaluator.tidyrisk.org) is:

 1. Build questions and define SME expertise

-2. Read in the questions
+2. Read in the question set.
+See `read_questions()` for more information.

     ``` r
     library(collector)